London and East Anglia; further afield as occasion demands.

 Professional and other qualifications

-As a lawyer John now specialises in two distinct, but overlapping, areas.
-One part of his practice focusses on personal injury, clinical negligence and mental health; the other on contentious probate and the Court of Protection.
-What links these two areas is, of course, the need to come to grips with often complex medical and psychological questions; thirty-five years' experience make this one of John's core skills.
+As a lawyer John maintains a very general civil practice.
+He retains a focus on personal injury, clinical negligence and mental health; forty years' experience in this field has equipped him with the skills needed to grapple with often complex medical and psychological questions.
+Specialist training in Court of Protection practice and contested probate allows him to apply those skills to a wider field in which medical and psychological questions are often important.
 In addition he has a costs practice, which means he is very much alive to an issue that can make or break a case in any of the other fields in which he practises.

 John's interest in costs also makes him a relentless advocate for the benefits of mediation.
-He believes that mediation should play a central role in all his practice areas, but above all in clinical negligence, contentious probate and best-interests cases in the Court of Protection.
+He believes that mediation should play a central role throughout litigation, but above all in clinical negligence, contentious probate and best-interests cases in the Court of Protection.

 In the past John's practice has been extremely varied.
 To an extent perhaps unusual at today's more specialist Bar, in helping parties to sort out their dispute he can draw on very wide past experience across areas as diverse as fraud, serious crime, financial services, contract and commercial, land and property, family finance and public and private law children cases.
 Experience in general practice (handling witnesses in a ten- or twelve-day Crown Court prosecution, for example, or dealing with an old-fashioned courtroom ambush) gives an advocate or mediator important skills not easily acquired in today's paper-based litigation.